ARM Mortgage Calculator

 What is an ARM mortgage calculator?

 An ARM mortgage calculator estimates payments for an adjustable rate mortgage before and after the initial fixed rate period.
-It can show starting payment, adjusted payment, payment change, balance at adjustment, and amortization details.
+It can show the starting payment, adjusted payment, payment change, ARM risk level, balance at adjustment, total interest, and amortization details.

 What does ARM mean in mortgage loans?

 ARM stands for adjustable rate mortgage.
-The loan usually starts with an initial rate for a set period, then the rate can adjust based on lender rules and market factors.
+The loan usually starts with an initial rate for a set period, then the rate can adjust based on lender rules, index movement, margin, and caps.

 Does this calculator include ARM caps and margins?

-This version estimates payment using the initial rate and the adjusted rate you enter.
+This version lets you test a first adjustment cap and a lifetime cap.
 Real ARM loans may also include index, margin, periodic caps, lifetime caps, and floors that should be confirmed with the lender.

 Can I use this as a 5/1 ARM calculator?

 Yes.
-Enter 5 as the fixed period years, then enter the expected adjusted rate and total loan term to estimate a simple 5/1 style ARM scenario.
+Enter 5 as the fixed-rate period years, then enter the expected adjusted rate and total loan term to estimate a simple 5/1 style ARM scenario.

 Can this replace a lender quote?

-No. It is an educational estimate.
+No. It is a planning estimate.
 Confirm final ARM payments, caps, fees, taxes, insurance, escrow, and eligibility rules with a lender or qualified mortgage professional.